History of Kutch: Samma rule (1320–1365)

 Ruined Shiva Temple built by Lakho Phulani at Kera.

 The Sindh tribe of Samma Rajputs are said to have begun to come into Kutch several centuries before, probably during Muslim rule in Sindh (712–1051).
 Early in the thirteenth century, at the time of Shams-ud-din Iltutmish's conquest of Sindh, other bands of Sammas seem to have retired into Kutch.
 According to local tradition the reason of the Sammas coming to Kutch was a quarrel among the sons of a Sindh Samma chief by name Lakha.
-On Lakha's death two of his younger sons, Mod and Manai plotted against the rightful successor, their elder brother Unad or Umar.
+On Lakha's death two of his younger sons, Mod and Manai plotted against the rightful successor, their elder brother Unad or Unar (Not to be confused with Jam Unar).
 Their plot failed and they were forced to fly to Kutch, where Mod's uncle Vagam, a Chavda chief, ruled in Patgadh on the Ran.
 Vagam received his nephews kindly.
 But after a short time they rose against him, took his fort, and put him to death.
 This outrage brought on the brothers the wrath of Vagam's over-lord the Vaghela of Gunthli.
 To please him the brothers promised to double Vagam's tribute, and agreed that one of them should remain hostage in Gunthli.
 Part of the tribute was a payment of fourteen cart-loads of grass.
 One year, under the grass, warriors were hid.
 Leaving their hiding place at night they took possession of the fort of Gunthli and drove the Vaghelas across the gulf into Kathiawar.
 After this success Mod ruled as chief of western Kutch.
 Sad who came next, was, about 1305, after a reign of fifteen years, succeeded by his son Phul, and he, about 1320, by Lakha Phulani.
 Meanwhile, according to the Muslim historians of Sindh, the Soomras whose headquarters were at Muhammad Tur, after being defeated by Alauddin Khalji about the close of the thirteenth century, so oppressed the Sammas, the ancient landholders, that they retired to Kutch.
 Shortly after another Muslim invasion took place, Muhammad Tur, the Soomra capital was destroyed, and the Soomras' wives and children were sent for protection to the Sammas of Kutch.
 On their arrival in Kutch the Sammas at first settled in the desert.
 After a time they begged the chiefs, who were Chavda Rajputs, to grant them a tract of land.
 This was agreed to, and on condition of making over the grass to the Chavda chief as tribute they were allowed to keep the grain.
 The story of their capture of Gunthli and their rise to power in Kutch is the same as that already given from Kutch traditions.
 The two accounts so far agree that the year 1320, when, according to Muslim accounts, the last bands of the Sammas arrived, is, according to Kutch tradition, the date of the accession of Lakha Phulani the hero of Kutch legend, who, ruling at Kapilkot (now Kera, Kutch), completed the conquest of Kutch, subdued the Kathis, and was slain about 1340 fighting in Kathiawar.